BrendanChing/NeatNotes/README.md

 ## Introduction

-Welcome to NeatNotes, a clean and simple app where user experience is paramount.
+Welcome to NeatNotes, a clean, simple app where user experience is paramount.
+The site is a great place to store your notes whether it be two words or an essay!
+The layout is simple, meaning it's easy to stay organised with your notes.
+The app can be used by anyone with internet access, so create an account and start noting, safe in the knowledge that your account is private and secure.

 ![Screenshot of site](static/images/readmeintro.png)